50 Mesmerizing Attractions in the Southwest

 6. The Painted Desert

 The Painted Desert name arises from the fact that the rocks can be seen in a rainbow of colors.
 It really is a surreal place unlike any other.
 Various overlooks in the park will give you a glimpse of these gorgeous painted hills.
 However, the best way to fully take in the scenery is via a hike.
 The hikes here are so secluded that they take on a bit of an eerie nature, however, that’s part of the fascination.
 Both paved & off-the-beaten path trails for the more adventurous can be enjoyed.
-The Blue Mesa trail is a great easy 1 mile option for everyone, or better yet choose a backcountry hike for the ultimate adventure.
+The Blue Mesa trail is a great easy 1 mile option for everyone.
+Avid hikers may want to look into a backcountry hike for the ultimate adventure.

 Location: Northeastern Arizona near Holbrook